Primary

 Pull the handle to your belly button with elbows staying tight to your sides.
 The close grip lets you stretch further forward at the start and pull further back at the finish.
 Full range of motion is the advantage here.

-Want Close-Grip Cable Row in your program?
+See where Close-Grip Cable Row fits in your weekly plan

 Attach a V-bar or close-grip handle to the cable.